Jean-Jacques Birgé: Biography

 For lecielestbleu.com he received the Prix SCAM 2002 of the Best Internet Site meilleur site and the NarrowCast Content Award 2002 ...
 For Ulchiro on flyingpuppet.com he received the Prix du Centre Pompidou FlashFestival 2002 ...

 Somnambules, together with Nicolas Clauss and Didier Silhol, won the Special Prize of Jury Senef 2003 (Seoul Net Festival), Prix de la Création Nouveaux Médias 2004 (Vidéoformes), 1st Prix France Telecom R&D Oone (Art Rock Festival), Prix SACD de la Création Interactive 2004, Prix ARS Electronica Net Vision / Net Excellence Honorary Mention 2004 (Austria) and is nominated among the 5 strangest sites at Yahoo!
 Best of 10 Years.

 Boum!
 (Les inéditeurs) gets Fiction Award – Special Mention at BolognaRagazzi Digital Award 2016.

 Besides his daily blog, Birgé writes in many magazines and teaches the relation between sound and pictures.
+In 2024, he signs a foreword of the book Twilight of the Alchemists by Steven and Alan Freeman, and in 2025 another one for the book Synths, Sax and Situationists by Ian Thompson.

 He designed the sound of Nabaztag, the smart rabbit.

 His last artworks are Les Portes (Doors, interactive video installation with Nicolas Clauss) and Nabaz'mob (opera for 100 smart rabbits with Antoine Schmitt for which they receive Ars Electronica Award of Distinction Digital Musics 2009).

 After CD Etablissement d'un ciel d'alternance, a duo with writer Michel Houellebecq, he produces dozens of online albums.

 He currently plays with Amandine Casadamont (turntables), Vincent Segal (cello), Antonin-Tri Hoang (alto sax, bass clarinet), Sacha Gattino (misc.)...
 One of his last show uses the famous Oblique Strategies game of cards with musicians such as Médéric Collignon, Julien Desprez, Pascal Contet and many others.

-His last participations to exhibitions feratured Musée du Louvre (2015), Grand Palais, Panthéon and Palais de Tokyo (2016), Cité des Sciences et de l'Industrie (2016-2018)...
+His last participations to exhibitions feratured Musée du Louvre (2015), Grand Palais, Panthéon and Palais de Tokyo (2016), Cité des Sciences et de l'Industrie (2016–2018)...

 In 2018, he plays at the closing of La Maison Rouge with Vincent Segal, Antonin-Tri Hoang and Mexican artist Daniela Franco.
 And he produces the CD The 100th Anniversary of Jean-Jacques Birgé (1952-2052).
 In 2020, the CD Perspectives for the 22nd Century follows this utopian path.
 In 2021, he recorded Fictions LP with saxophonist Lionel Martin, and in 2022 he reformed Un Drame Musical Instantané with Francis Gorgé and writer Dominique Meens.
 In 2020 and 2023 the 3 CDs Pique-nique au labo features 48 guests.
 In 2024, Apéro Labo are live concerts at Studio GRRR, and Animal Opera is Birgé's first CD without any human musician!
+In 2026, double CD Les déments with Denis Lavant and Lionel Martin gets a Coup de cœur by Académie Charles Cros.